 Spend time looking through the list of attendees.
 Don’t just send messages or emails to everyone.
 That will annoy them and will be difficult for you to monitor.

 Investigate companies to see if their clients match your brand and blogging goals.
 If yes, draft a 2-3 sentence message to request a meeting with them during the conference.
 Explain briefly what your blog could do for them.
 Offer to send your media kit.
+If you are in the process of setting up your own conference, or setting up one for the business you work for, you may want to check out some of the best London DMC (Destination Management Companies) to make sure it is professionally done.

 What?
 You don’t have a media kit?
 Well… You should rethink that strategy.
 This conference isn’t for the novice blogger.
 Billions of dollars in deals happen in these four days.
 You’d better be prepared to dazzle people.